aHarry01/ECSE6320-Adv-Computer-Systems/Project3/README.md

 <p align="center"> <img src="graphs/latency_percentreads.PNG" alt="drawing" width="75%"/> </p>

 Looking at the throughput, it looks like fio maintains a constant total throughput despite the mixture of reads and writes.
-This leads to a lower read throughput and a lower write throughput when the accesses are a mix between reads and writes, but overall performance was pretty constant for all cases.
+This leads to a lower read throughput and a lower write throughput when the accesses are a mix between reads and writes, but when added together they still amount to a similar overall total throughput.
+Overall performance was pretty constant for all cases.

 <p align="center"> <img src="graphs/throughput_percentreads.PNG" alt="drawing" width="75%"/> </p>